Can A Golf Cart Plow Snow? (Everything to Know)

 Plow kits that are golf cart-specific may be handy and easy to install, but buying one can be quite expensive.

-Instead, rather than spending thousands on something that you’ll use for only so many months, trying customizing it a bit, doing so will shave off a lot of dollars as a result.
+Instead, rather than spending thousands on something that you’ll use for only so many months, try customizing it a bit; doing so will shave off a lot of dollars as a result.
 Making a kit of your own will cost around $500 instead of 2 grand.

 Click here to check out some snow plow ideas on Amazon.